Reporting, Investigating, and Resolving Sexual Misconduct, Relationship Violence, and Stalking- Complaints Against Students

 About This Policy

-Effective Date Supersedes Reporting, Investigating and Resolving Sexual Misconduct, Relationship Violence, and Stalking- Complaints Against Students dated August 25, 2017 Issuing Authority Deputy Chief of Staff; Senior Vice President for Student Affairs Responsible Officer Director of Student Conduct and Community Standards; Title IX Coordinator
+Effective Date Supersedes Reporting, Investigating and Resolving Sexual Misconduct, Relationship Violence, and Stalking- Complaints Against Students dated August 14, 2020 Issuing Authority Deputy Chief of Staff; Vice-President for University Life and Global Engagement Responsible Officer Director of Student Conduct and Community Standards; Title IX Coordinator

 See Sexual Misconduct, Relationship Violence, and Stalking Policy for definitions